 Food For The Body

-Since 1983, the Society of St. Andrew has salvaged fresh, nutritious produce from American farms – produce that otherwise would be left to rot – and delivered it to agencies across the nation that serve the poor.
+For the past 34 years, since 1983, the Society of St. Andrew has salvaged fresh, nutritious produce from American farms – produce that otherwise would be left to rot – and delivered it to agencies across the nation that serve the poor.

 God has called us to do this work.
 In Deuteronomy 15, it says, Since there will never cease to be some in need on the Earth, I therefore command you, Open your hand to the poor and needy neighbor in your land.

 Gleaning America’s Fields ~ Feeding America’s Hungry – that is what the Society of St. Andrew does.
 We do it simply, and we do it more effectively and far more efficiently than any other hunger relief organization.
 Learn about out hunger relief programs:

 - Gleaning Network

 God’s Word For The Heart

 The founders of the Society of St. Andrew sought a lifestyle that honored God while serving others.
 A major component of the ministry since its beginning has been to provide spiritual nourishment to others through God’s Word.
 We find our mandate for Gleaning America’s Fields ~ Feeding America’s Hungry in scripture.
 But just as important as feeding hungry bodies is the need to feed hungry souls.